eiae/housing-monitor/README.md

 * `IHP_monitor.R`: main script executing data downloads*, data wrangling, and (classical) estimation of DFM.
 * `/scripts`: subroutines to handle data, estimate ARMA model and DFM model, and create charts.
-* `/functions`: auxiliary functions to estimate DFM.
+* `/functions`: auxiliary functions to estimate and forecast using the DFM.

-*to be added to the repo when the project is finished.
+* `/reports`: routine to create forecasting report.

 ---